mikl0s/anyboot/docs/project-prd.md

 *   **CFG-6:** As a user, I want to load a previously saved configuration.
 *   **CFG-7:** As a user, I want AnyBoot to store my configurations and downloaded ISOs persistently on the USB drive's Data partition.
 *   **CFG-8:** As a user, I want an option in the settings to make the AnyBoot web server accessible over the network (bind to `0.0.0.0`), allowing me to use the graphical UI from another machine.
+*   **CFG-9:** As a user, I want the ability to specify and mount SMB/CIFS or NFS network shares to access ISOs or configurations stored elsewhere on my network.

 ### 5.4.
 OS Installation Process